Home > Knowledge > Nutrition and Health > How Far Is Too Far To Bike To Work? It’s More Doable Than You Think

-1. You Need To Have A Good Base Level Of Fitness
+1. It Helps To Have A Good Base Level Of Fitness

 If you’re going to be riding a long commute, you’re going to need to be in good shape.